eric612/Caffe-YOLOv3-Windows/README.md

 comming soon

-Known issue
+### Known issue

-1. box_data_layer can not read lable from lmdb
+1. Box_data_layer can not read lable from lmdb
+2. The result x,y,w,h between caffe and darknet were correct , but confidence was a little difference
+3. The output size was different when max pooling layer at kernel size = 2 , stride = 1 , so i modify the original caffe code
+4. The output size was different when conv layer at kernel size = 1, to avoid this problem I set pad = 0 (prototxt)